webdiscus/html-bundler-webpack-plugin/README.md

 ### Cache type

-The current version works stable with `cache.type` as `'memory'` (Webpack's default setting).\
+The current version works stably with `cache.type` as `'memory'` (Webpack's default setting).

-Support for the `'filesystem'` cache type is experimental.
+Support for the `'filesystem'` cache type is in beta.
+It works stably in standard use cases, but it cannot be guaranteed to work in all use cases.
+If you have any problems, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues).

 ---